 The traditional MRI unit is a large cylinder-shaped tube surrounded by a circular magnet.
 You will lie on a table that slides into a tunnel towards the center of the magnet.

 Some MRI units, called short-bore systems, are designed so that the magnet does not completely surround you.

 How does the procedure work?

 In an fMRI examination, you will perform one or more tasks during the imaging process, such as tapping your fingers or toes, pursing your lips, wiggling your tongue, reading, viewing pictures, listening to speech and/or playing simple word games.
 This will cause increased metabolic activity in the areas of the brain responsible for these tasks.
-This activity, which includes expanding blood vessels, chemical changes and the delivery of extra oxygen, can then be recorded on MRI images.
+This activity, which includes expanding blood vessels, increasing blood flow, and the delivery of extra oxygen, can then be seen on MRI images.

 How is the procedure performed?

 MRI exams may be done on an outpatient basis.